 2011 Army $5 Gold

 In 2011, the US Mint issued commemorative coins to recognize and celebrate the establishment of the United States Army.
-The 2011 U.S. Army $5 Gold Coin was be one of three different coins included in the program.
+The 2011 U.S. Army $5 Gold Coin (Buy on eBay) was be one of three different coins included in the program.

 Sales of the 2011 Army $5 Gold Commemorative Coins began on January 31, 2011.
 The offerings included an individual proof version of the coin struck at the West Point Mint and an individual uncirculated version struck at the Philadelphia Mint.
 The US Mint did not offer any multi-coin sets or incorporate the coin into any other collector products.